jeanmarcc/ComputerVision_BanquePostale_AccountStatement/README.md

 5- param_HEADLESS_PROCESS: 'True' when we want the script to run a firefox instance in a background else 'False' for the foreground process

 ## Output PDF file
-At the end of the script, the bank account statement file format PDF is downloaded to the specified directory (local machine or remote server)
+When the script completes successfully, the bank account statement file format PDF is downloaded to the specified directory (local machine or remote server)

 ## Authors